section-engineering-education/engineering-education/articles/what-is-word2vec/index.md

 In this approach, the model uses context words to predict the target words.
 The input may be a group of words or a single word.
 It predicts a missing word given a window of context words or word sequence.
 Suppose we have a sentence:
-An apple is green in colour.
+An apple is green in color.
 If we remove the word "green" from the sentence and leave it blank, the model should predict the missing word.

 It is referred to as the Bag of Words (BOW) model as the word order in history doesn't influence the outcome.
 Further denoting the BOW model as continuous, i.e., Continous Bag Of Words (CBOW), means that the model uses continuously distributed representation of the context.
 Also, the weight matrix between the projection layer and the input layer is shared for all the word positions.